 In this phase we performed dynamic analysis in order to verify the obtained results from the static analysis or to examine cases where the results of the static analysis were inconclusive.
 That is, static analysis cannot always cover the whole functionality of the application.
-The reason behind this is that many Android applications make use of native code, which is not available after the apk decompilation process that we followed in the previous phase.
+The reason behind this is that many Android applications make use of native code which is not available after the apk decompilation process that we followed in the previous phase.
 What is more, there is always the possibility to include in the source code functions that are not actually called during application's execution.
-With a view to include in our research these cases as well and have more accurate results, we have performed also a simple yet effective dynamic analysis technique.
+With a view to include in our research these cases as well and have more accurate results, we combined static with dynamic analysis techniques.